 Hitler and Anti-Semitism

-Soon after Adolph Hitler became Germany’s chancellor in January 1933, he began instituting policies that isolated German Jews and subjected them to persecution.
+Soon after Adolf Hitler became Germany’s chancellor in January 1933, he began instituting policies that isolated German Jews and subjected them to persecution.
 Among other things, Hitler’s Nazi Party, which espoused extreme German nationalism and anti-Semitism, commanded that all Jewish businesses be boycotted and all Jews be dismissed from civil-service posts.
 In May 1933, the writings of Jewish and other “un-German” authors were burned in a communal ceremony at Berlin’s Opera House.
 Within two years, German businesses were publicly announcing that they no longer serviced Jews.
 The Nuremberg Laws, passed in September 1935, decreed that only Aryans could be full German citizens.
 Furthermore, it became illegal for Aryans and Jews to marry or have extramarital intercourse.

 Despite the repressive nature of these policies, through most of 1938, the harassment of Jews was primarily nonviolent.
 However, on the night of November 9, all that changed dramatically.